A Model for Line Absorption and Emission from Turbulent Mixing Layers: Discussion

 We regard this as significant progress.
 At the same time, there are refinements we have ignored, which we leave to future work.
 Some of these include: \begin{itemize} \item{{\it Photoionization; Non-equilibrium Ionization (NEI).} The effects of photoionization and NEI were studied in 3D simulations by \citet{ji19}.
 They have two effects: (i) the gas is over-ionized compared to CIE expectations, and thus has larger line column densities (typically by a factor of a few). (ii) Decreased radiative cooling efficiency due to over-ionization; leading to thicker mixing layers and larger column densities, although in practice this is a minor effect.
 Both of these effects can be captured in our analytic model, by altering the temperature dependence of the ionization fraction $x_{i}(T)$ and cooling function $\Lambda(T)$, as a function of radiation field \citep{wiersma09} or cooling history \cite{Gnat_2007}, using lookup tables.} \item{{\it Multiple clouds; Kinematic Structure.} To account for the observations, a line of sight has to pass through $\sim 100-1000$ mixing layers; which is conceivable if the cold gas has a `fog-like' structure \citep{mccourt18,gronke20_fog}.
-Cold gas in a turbulent medium acquires a wide-ranging, almost scale-free range of sizes, but the covering fraction is dominated by small cloudlets (Gronke et al 2021, in preparation).
+Cold gas in a turbulent medium acquires a wide-ranging, almost scale-free range of sizes, but the covering fraction is dominated by small cloudlets \citep{gronke21}.
 Our analytic model enables us to assign column densities and line ratios for these cloudlets, while kinematic structure due to turbulence can be obtained from the simulation.} \item{{\it Nonthermal Forces.} Our simulations are purely hydrodynamic.
 B-fields can suppress the Kelvin-Helmholtz instability, significantly reduce mass entrainment rates and column densities \cite{ji19}.
-Non-thermal pressure support from cosmic-rays has similar effects (Tan et al 2021, in preparation).
-These changes affect line columns and emissivities, but not line ratios.} \item{{\it Metallicity and Dust Depletion.} We have assumed solar and equal cold/hot gas metallicities.
+Non-thermal pressure support from cosmic-rays has similar effects (Tan et al 2021, in preparation).} \item{{\it Metallicity and Dust Depletion.} We have assumed solar and equal cold/hot gas metallicities/abundances.
 The first assumption is easily modified.
-The second can be handled by modeling the relative cold/hot gas fraction in the mixing layer.
-For now, we eschew this refinement.} \item{{\it Anisotropic Conduction.} In our simulations, we only model isotropic conduction.
+The second can be handled by modeling the relative cold/hot gas fraction in the mixing layer.} \item{{\it Anisotropic Conduction.} In our simulations, we only model isotropic conduction.
 Anisotropic conduction along tangled B-fields potentially implies a reduction in $\kappa$.
 As long as $\kappa(T)$ can be calibrated from high resolution simulations, it can be used in our 1D model.} \end{itemize}

 \dobib